What Is Codeine Detox?

 Codeine Withdrawal and Addiction Treatment Medications

 Depending on the severity of withdrawal symptoms, approved entities can provide certain withdrawal and addiction treatment medications.
 Some medications are designed to reduce the pain of withdrawal symptoms, while others are intended to curb cravings.
+Additionally, some speed up the process of withdrawal, which can take much longer without them.
 Regardless, due to the nature of addiction, treatment medications should be used in conjunction with some form of behavior therapy.

 For Mild Symptoms of Codeine Withdrawal